JuliaGraphics/ColorSchemes.jl/docs/src/images.md

 ## A Julia Julia set: colorschemes and Images

 Here's how you can use colorschemes when creating images with Images.jl.
-The code creates a Julia set and uses a colorscheme extracted from Vermeer's painting "Girl with a Pearl Earring".
+The code creates a Julia set and uses a colorscheme extracted from Vermeer's painting "Girl with a Pearl Earring" (shown at the right).

 !["julia set"](assets/figures/julia-set-with-girl-pearl-vermeer.jpg)